 Marketing of the project began in summer of 2018 and conversions to 10% deposits began in May.
 Currently, construction is estimated to begin in 2020.

 When construction begins in fall of 2020, the first phase will consist of 174 independent living apartment homes, 46 detached and semi-attached homes, a commons building, 36 assisted living beds, and 36 memory care beds.
 Plans for the second phase of Broadview call for the construction of up to an additional 165 independent living apartment homes.

 In keeping with the mission and purpose of life-long learning, each independent living residence in Broadview will have either a separate study, or a dedicated study nook.
 The community building will contain a dedicated learning commons, as well as other amenities including a library, theatre, spa, health and wellness, dining venues, game rooms, social gathering spaces, marketing and sales offices, and back-of-house facilities.

-Broadview closed on its $15 million bond anticipation notes (BANs) pre-construction funding in October 2018.
-The Offering Plan was achieved as planned and LCS commenced 10% deposit sales in May.
+Broadview closed on its $15 million bond anticipation notes pre-construction funding in October 2018.
+The offering plan was achieved as planned and LCS commenced 10% deposit sales in May.

-Through experience and proficiency at every phase of development, LCSD provides guidance in selecting the appropriate regulatory approach utilizing the expertise of the LCS in-house compliance department.
-Broadview, with the support of LCSD, efficiently created a site plan and building architecture that is financially efficient, operationally effective, and aesthetically fitting for its location on the campus and in the nearby Purchase neighborhood.
+Through experience and proficiency at every phase of development, LCS Development provides guidance in selecting the appropriate regulatory approach utilizing the expertise of the LCS in-house compliance department.
+Broadview, with the support of LCS Development, efficiently created a site plan and building architecture that is financially efficient, operationally effective, and aesthetically fitting for its location on the campus and in the nearby neighborhood.